 “At ease, men,” he said, squatting.
 We lay there, breathless.
 “A little wrestling exercise, I see.
 What are your names?”
 “Cadet May, Sir.”
 “Cadet Spencer, Sir.”
 “Which of you generally prevails?” asked this god of war.
 “It is about even, Sir,” said Floyd.
 “Damn fine exercise.
 Good for the body, good for the spirit, good for a soldier.”

 Our physical education grades included scores on various tests of athletic prowess.
-The most feared test was the obstacle course run as a two-cadet competition.
-Continuing our intense athletic competition, Floyd and I practiced together until it was conceivable that either of us could break the Academy record.
+The most feared test was the obstacle course as a two-cadet competition.
+Continuing our intense athletic rivalry, Floyd and I practiced together until it was conceivable that either of us could break the Academy record.

 Our regular camping spot was on a bluff overlooking a lake.
 One winter Saturday, Floyd and I arrived in a jeep loaded with down sleeping bags, food, and cigars and were astonished to find the lake frozen solid.
 Puffs of wind scudded piles of powdery snow across the luminous blue surface of the tree-bordered lake.
 Our closer investigation showed that the ice was very thick—thick enough to support a jeep, we calculated.